Green

 Readiness Scorecard

-A readiness scorecard helps the team decide whether an inquiry should move to sales review, specialist handoff, proposal follow-up, nurture, or disqualification.
+A readiness scorecard helps the team decide whether an inquiry should move to sales review, specialist handoff, proposal follow-up, later follow-up, or disqualification.

 Direct answer